tkhq/docs/docs/documentation/api-overview/errors.md

 - More about Turnkey and general ecosystem support can be found [here](https://docs.turnkey.com/documentation/ecosystem-integrations/).
 ---
 ### No activity found with fingerprint.
 Consensus activities must target an existing activity by fingerprint
-Causes:
+Common causes:
 - This error occurs during the [Approve/Reject Activity](https://docs.turnkey.com/api#tag/Consensus/operation/ApproveActivity) activity.
 A parameter passed into this activity is the fingerprint of the activity that is to be approved or rejected.
 If the fingerprint is not one of a valid activity this error occurs.

 Troubleshooting Tips:
 - Confirm that a valid fingerprint is passed as part of this activity.
 ---
 ### internal server error
-Causes:
+Common causes:
 - This error is thrown for a variety of internal server errors that are not due to user error.
 These activities will have an error id passed with them like: `internal server error (9fbfda54-7141-4192-ae72-8bac3512149a)`

 Troubleshooting Tips:
-- Retry the activity, this could be a fluke case and the following activity could pass without failure.
+- Retry the activity.
+This could be a fluke case and the following activity could pass without failure.
 - If you think there is problem, or your service is degraded please reach out to Turnkey help@turnkey.com and provide the error id in the error message.
 ---